iluvcapra/py-ptsl/README.md

 ## Work In Progress

 This project is in an early phases of development.
-The client successfully connects to Pro Tools, will authorize your connection with your developer key and about half of the available commands are exposed through the `Engine` interface.
+The client successfully connects to Pro Tools, will authorize the connection with your developer key and about half of the available commands are exposed through the `Engine` interface.
 PRs and issue submissions are welcome to guide future development!

 ## Installing

 py-ptsl can be installed by cloning the repository from Github, and then installing the package with `pip`.

 ```sh
 $ gh repo clone iluvcapra/py-ptsl